MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/business/microsoft-365-business-start.md

 ![A diagram that shows the setup and management flow for admins, and also for a user](../media/249f81fc-7e79-44c7-8425-3a0b7b651c3b.png)

-Assista a este vídeo para ver uma visão geral Microsoft 365 configuração para empresas.<br><br>
+## <a name="watch-set-up-microsoft-365-business"></a>Watch: Configurar Microsoft 365 Business

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE1FYSM]

-Se você achou esse vídeo útil, confira as [séries completas de treinamento para pequenas empresas e as novidades do Microsoft 365](../business-video/index.yml).
+Se você achou esse vídeo útil, consulte as [séries completas de treinamento para pequenas empresas e as novidades do Microsoft 365](../business-video/index.yml).

 ### <a name="1-set-up-microsoft-365-for-business-admin"></a>1: Configurar o Microsoft 365 para empresas (Administrador)